89luca89/distrobox/docs/usage/distrobox-create.md

 From version 1.4.0 of distrobox, when you create a new container, it will also generate an entry in the applications list.

+## NVidia integration

+If your host has an NVidia gpu, with installed proprietary drivers, you can integrate them with the guests by using the `--nvidia` flag:

+`distrobox create --nvidia --image ubuntu:latest --name ubuntu-nvidia`

+Be aware that **this is not compatible with non-glibc systems** and **needs somewhat newer distributions to work**.

+This feature was tested working on:

+- Almalinux
+- Archlinux
+- Centos 7 and newer
+- Clearlinux
+- Debian 10 and newer
+- OpenSUSE Leap
+- OpenSUSE Tumbleweed
+- Rockylinux
+- Ubuntu 18.04 and newer
+- Void Linux (glibc)